taoteh1221/Open_Crypto_Tracker/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Privately track your investment in Bitcoin, Ethereum, Monero, Litecoin, Grin, Cosmos, and an unlimited number of other altcoins / cryptocurrencies.
-Customize the coin list / alerts / charts to your favorite assets / exchange pairings.
+Customize the coin list / alerts / charts to your favorite assets and exchange pairings.
 No limits, add as many coins / markets as you want.

 Just upload to your PHP-based web server (with an FTP client like FileZilla) and you should be all set, unless your host is a strict setup related to file writing permissions, in which case the 'cache' directory should be set to '777' chmod on unix / linux systems (or 'readable / writable' on windows systems).
 Your web host must have CURL modules activated on your HTTP server.
 Most web hosting companies provide this "out-of-the-box" already.
 This app will detect whether or not CURL is setup on your website server.